 In the study Selling Into the Sun by the Berkeley Laboratory and with the approval of the Department of Energy, it is claimed that PV panels will sell $1.10/W higher in California.
 In other states, it is estimated to cost $4/W or $15,000 for a 3.6-kW PV system.

 Legalities.
 If your state offers incentives, rebates, or federal incentives, chances are you bought those panels with a much lesser out-of-pocket cost.
 This is why some people not only recoup what they spent on their PV panels when they sell their homes, some actually get more.

 Size.
 The bigger your system is, the more electricity it will be able to generate.
 This means that the household that relies less on electricity from the main grid will have greater savings.
 Some families even have negative bills, which means they were paying more than they should have.
 Some consumers even go as far as to claim that you can have a 200% return on your PV panels.

 Utility Electricity Rate.
 Because you can supply yourself with your own electricity, you’ll rely less on the grid, and this will reflect on the reduction of your monthly bills.
 The more expensive electricity in your area is, the more valuable will alternative sources of energy be such as… solar, of course.

 Ownership.
-It is very important to note that the PV panels only add value if you own them.
+It is very important to note that the solar PV panels only increase value to your property if you own them.
 If they are leased, it only means that the next owners will continue the payment.